barionleg/cesium.wiki.gs/Material-System-Details.md

 ## Phase 6

 * How does this fit with the effects framework for models?
 Can they work well together?
+* Support uniform arrays in our JSON schema.

 ## Questions